jundalisay/superb/content/en/maharlika/laws/startup/chapter-3.md

 ---
-heading: "Chapter 2 of Republic Act 11337 Simplified"
+heading: "Chapter 3"
 title: "Startup Visas"
-description: "Foreign Investment Act Republic Act 11647"
+description: "Foreign Investment Act Republic Act 11337"
+image: "/photos/team.jpg"
-date: 2021-09-02
+date: 2021-10-20
-linkf: "/maharlika/laws/startup"
-linkftext: "Index"
-linkb: "/maharlika/laws/startup"
-linkbtext: "Chapter 2"
 ---

 Section 13.
+Startup Visas

-Startup Visas.— The Department of Foreign Affairs (DFA) shall create the following startup visas:
+The DFA shall create the following startup visas:

-(a) Startup owner visa – for prospective or current foreign owner of startup or startup enabler registered in the Philippines;
+- a) Startup owner visa – for prospective or current foreign owner of startup or startup enabler registered in the Philippines;

-(b) Startup employee visa – for foreign employee of a startup or startup enabler registered in the Philippines; and
+- b) Startup employee visa – for foreign employee of a startup or startup enabler registered in the Philippines; and

-(c) Startup investor visa – for prospective or current foreign investor of a startup or startup enabler registered in the Philippines.
+- c) Startup investor visa – for prospective or current foreign investor of a startup or startup enabler registered in the Philippines.

 The application for the aforementioned startup visas shall require an endorsement from a host agency, on top of visa application requirements to be stipulated by the DFA.
 These startup visas shall have an initial five (5)-year validity and may be renewed or extended with a three (3)-year validity.